google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 which is in beta as of March 16.
 This list is subject to change at any time.

-## Deprecate RTCRtcpMuxPolicy of "negotiate"
+## Remove RTCRtcpMuxPolicy of "negotiate"

 The `rtcpMuxPolicy` is used by Chrome to specify its preferred policy regarding use of RTP/RTCP multiplexing.
 In Chrome 57, we changed the default `rtcpMuxPolicy` to "require" and deprecated "negotiate" for following reasons:

 * Non-muxed RTCP uses extra network resources.
 * Removing "negotiate" will make the API surface simpler, since an "RtpSender"/"RtpReceiver" will then only ever have a single transport.

-In Chrome 58, "negotiate" is deprecated.
+In Chrome 58, "negotiate" is removed.
 We believe this is a non-breaking change since the user will get a deprecation message and the `webkitRTCPeerConnection` can still be created successfully.

 [Intent to Deprecate](https://groups.google.com/a/chromium.org/d/topic/blink-dev/OP2SGSWF5lo/discussion) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=685727)